aidgncom/test/README.md

 BEAT is defined as an expressive format for structured semantics.
 Consistent interpretation of BEAT across different environments is also important to maintain semantic compatibility.
 Therefore, alternative implementations that claim equivalence are expected to use the Compatibility criteria provided below to verify interpretation consistency.

-**Compatibility**: BEAT is considered compatible even if the tokens vary within Printable ASCII (0x20 to 0x7E) or the implementation differs, as long as event data is expressed using the sequential notation defined in the BEAT specification, preserves expressive semantics including but not limited to the space where events occur, the time when events occur, and the depth of each event, and maintains a substantially similar semantic stream regardless of how it is stored or transmitted.
+**Compatibility**: BEAT is considered compatible even if the tokens vary within Printable ASCII (0x20 to 0x7E) or the implementation differs, as long as event data is expressed using the sequential notation defined in the BEAT specification, preserves expressive semantics including but not limited to the space where events occur, the time when events occur, the depth of each event, and maintains a substantially similar semantic stream regardless of how it is stored or transmitted.
 Semantic compatibility is determined by the semantic stream expressed within BEAT's eight-state (3-bit) semantic layout, irrespective of implementation details such as token choice, token order, token subsets, or storage representation.
 Any such compatible implementation constitutes a derivative work under copyright law and must comply with the BEAT license.

 See individual source files for detailed license information.